VEckardt/Report_AssignedRolesbyProject/README.md

 Query:      Item Based Report Selection
 ```

+- A default User ID must be set in the JSP script.
+I was hoping to find a way to get the User ID dynamically, but I had no success.
+Use the command "im users --fields=id,name" to get a valid ID from a system user who can view group details.
+This can be a user who is often also an integration account with admin read rights.

 ## How To Test
 - Select any item or open any item of your choice
 - Start the report by choosing (M) Custom > Assigned Roles by Project